SPSCommerce/carve/README.md

 # Carve
 # Continuous AWS Route Verification Engine

 Carve was developed as a functional POC for AWS network testing across an AWS Organization, and is still currently in that state.
-There is little documentation and some work to be completed for full functionality.
+There is very little documentation, and work remains to be completed for full functionality.
 The Cloud Operations team at SPS is in the process of moving Carve ahead, with a goal of having a release sometime in late 2022.

 In a nutshell, Carve offers the following: